sulaimanki/sulaimanki/README.md

 - 👋 Hi, I’m @sulaiman.
-- 👀 I’m interested in learning programing and web .
-- 🌱 I’m currently learning web dev html css js xml.
-- 💞️ I’m looking to collaborate on simple open source project which can help me in learning about coding .
+- 👀 I’m interested in learning programming with Java. 💞️ I’m looking to collaborate on a simple open-source project that will help me learn about Android development in Android Studio.
-- 📫 How to reach me on my insta.
+- 📫 My insta hadle salman rauf khattak.

 <!---
-sulaimanki/sulaimanki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+sSulaimansulaimanki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->